senseye-inc/senseye-react-native-sdk/README.md

 ## Requirements

-Apps using React Native Navigation may target iOS 12+ and Android 10+.
+Minimum `iOS 12.0` or `Android API Level 24`.
 You may use Windows, macOS or Linux as your development operating system.

 ## Installation